List of warez groups: DEViANCE

 One of the most prolific warez groups active from 1998 to 2006.
 Their dissolution has been described as the end of an era, and the current affiliation of ex-DEViANCE members is a reoccurring argument between groups.
 Describing members of a modern warez group as ex-DEViANCE became something of a joke within the warez scene.

-DOGE

-They are a subgroup within FAiRLiGHT.
-They release small games.

 DrinkOrDie

 DrinkOrDie (also known as DoD) members were targeted by law enforcement in raids stemming from Operation Buccaneer.